We all know exercise isn’t easy.

 There are SO MANY ways to incorporate a combination of the two into your fitness routine.
 If you hate classic cardio, try performing circuits that include both cardio and resistance training together.

 Want to lose weight?
-You also have to make diet adjustments.
-Exercise provides those additional benefits I mentioned above, but healthy eating changes are how you really lose weight.
+You also have to make eating adjustments.
+Exercise provides those additional benefits I mentioned above, but healthy eating is how you really lose weight.

 Step 1: Forget All You Know About Exercise